Our Heavy Metal Manifesto

 Lead

-From the perspective of a craft chocolate maker, cacao with lead contamination is a sign that the cacao may not have been well-cared-for during the post-harvest process.
-And because of that, lead is mostly found in commodity cacao and is less common in the specialty cacao that we buy.
+Cacao with lead contamination is a sign that the cacao may not have been well-cared-for during the post-harvest process.
+And because of that, lead is mostly found in commodity cacao and is much less common in the specialty cacao that we buy.

 I recently looked at lab reports from 20 of the most popular speciality cacao origins.
 Of those 20 origins, just 3 of the origins tested positive for lead.
 One origin had 17 parts per billion (PPB), one had 20 PPB, and one had 33 PPB.
-For context, the FDA says that baby food should not have more than 20 PPB lead.
+For context on these numbers, the FDA says that most leafy greens contain between 10 and 40 PPB lead.

 BUT… We still don’t like lead, and zero lead is better than 20 parts per billion.
 So we’ve decided to seek out origins that consistently test negative for lead, for two key reasons.

-2. We don’t tolerate lead in other areas of our life.
-Lauren used to volunteer for the Montana Raptor Center and learned that lead poisoning (from leaded bullet fragments in prairie-dog carcasses) is a huge driver of raptor hospitalizations and deaths each year in the Northern Rockies.
-We personally don’t want to eat chocolate with lead in it.
+- We don’t tolerate lead in other areas of our life.
+Lauren used to volunteer for the Montana Raptor Center and learned that lead poisoning (from lead bullet fragments in prairie-dog carcasses) is a key driver of raptor hospitalizations and deaths each year in the Northern Rockies.
+For this reason, when we hunt elk or deer, we use solid copper bullets that do not contain lead.

 We consider cacao to be “lead free” if lead levels are below the limit of detection using an Inductively Coupled Plasma Mass Spectrometry (ICP-MS) test.
 The threshold for detection on this test is typically 0.005 mg/kg or 5 parts per billion.
-For context, 5 parts per billion is the same ratio as 5 days per 2.7 million years.
+We get lab test data from each shipment that we receive, and our happy to share this data with you.

 Cadmium

-The issue of cadmium in chocolate is quite different than lead.
+The topic of cadmium in chocolate is quite different than lead.
 Like lead, cadmium is a by-product of volcanic activity.
-Unlike lead, cacao trees do naturally pick up cadmium from the soil.
-This is because cadmium dissolves more easily in water and also because cadmium ions are similar in size and charge to zinc and calcium ions - two important metals that plants take up through their root systems.
+Unlike lead, cacao trees do naturally pick up cadmium from the soil as they grow.
+This is because cadmium easily dissolves in water and cadmium ions are similar in size to zinc and calcium ions - two important metals that plants take up through their root systems.

-Cadmium levels from a cacao origin will fluctuate from harvest-to-harvest, so each shipment needs to be tested.
+Cadmium levels from a given cacao origin will fluctuate from harvest-to-harvest, so each shipment needs to be tested.
 Factors like soil acidity and average tree age both impact how much cadmium cacao trees pick up from their soil.
-The European Union published cadmium limits in 2019 (which we follow), and because of that, there is a lot of research being down right now looking at how farmers can mitigate the amount of cadmium their trees pick up.
+The European Union published cadmium limits in 2019, and because of that, there is a lot of research being down right now looking at how farmers can mitigate the amount of cadmium their trees pick up.

-Because of the connection between recent volcanic activity and cadmium, cacao grown in Africa tends to have less cadmium in it than cacao grown in Colombia, Ecuador, or Peru – all places with recent - in geologic terms - volcanic activity.
-This also means that the cacao consumed by the Aztecs, Mayans, and Olmecs in 2,500 BC had trace levels of cadmium.
+Because of the connection between recent volcanic activity and cadmium, cacao grown in Africa tends to have less cadmium in it than cacao grown in Colombia, Ecuador, or Peru, which are all places with recent - in geologic terms - volcanic activity.
+This also means that the cacao consumed by the peoples of Mesoamerica in 2,500 BC had trace levels of cadmium similar, to what we see today.

 Cadmium levels from a cacao origin will fluctuate from harvest-to-harvest, so we need to test each shipment that we receive.
 Factors like soil acidity and average tree age both impact how much cadmium cacao trees pick up from the soil during a given harvest year.
-Photo by Franco Colomba
+Photo by Logan of cacao pods growing in Guatemala

 Before we go too far down the cadmium rabbit hole, let’s revisit the study from the beginning of this article that showed where our dietary cadmium comes from: